jamelachahbar-zz/azureprivatelinkdemo/README.md

-# azureprivatelinkdemo

 # Azure Private Link Demo

 This is a demo showing the usage of private link when using Azure Fileshare in an Enterprise Setting.

-## Infrastructure Diagram
+# Infrastructure Diagram

 ![Architecture Diagram](assets/infra-architecture.png)

 # Infrastructure Breakdown

 **Infrastructure:**
-Here is an architecture built on Microsoft Azure taking advantage of its AppService Offering.
+Here is a Hybrid architecture built on Microsoft Azure.
+The Azure Network Architecture is a traditional Hub and Spoke with vnet connectivity using Vnet Peering.

-App Service provides the managed virtual machines (VMs) that host your app.
-All apps associated with a plan run on the same VM instances.

-I chose AppService because it has Linux Container webapp offering that can host docker containers and its cost effective.

-There is also a mysql deployed for the database
+To simulate an onprem environment, I used a vnet called on-premise vnet and added a VPN Gateway to simulate an on-prem VPN device that will connect to an Azure vnet using a S2S VPN link.

 # Infrastructure Component

-## Monitoring and Auditing
+## AD and DNS

-The AppService is integrated with Azure Application Insight for monitoring.
-It collects different metrics such us request rate, response time, failure rate etc. It could also detect anomalies within the application.
-Auditing is done using the Activity Log.
+Active Directory is deployed on VM's both on the on-prem vnet and on the Hub vnet.

-## AutoScaling
+## Private Link

-I am using Standard AppService Tier which could scale up to 10 instances.
-Its has been configured to scale based on CPU metric.
-When the CPU consumption hit 70% it scales up automatically and scale down when it goes below 30%
+I am using Azure Private Link Service to deploy an Azure Private endpoint inside the Hub vnet.
+This deploys a read-only NIC to be able to reach our fileshare service privately using a private IP address i.s.o. the public ip address.
+Because I am leveraging the Hub and Spoke architecture, the spoke vnet can access the fileshare as well.
+The onprem vnet can access it as well due to the connectivity via VPN Gateway.

 ## Authentication

-Leveraging Azure Active Directory for authentication and authorization.
-With this, multiple users can be invited to login with their personal accounts and permission to resources can be granted.
+Leveraging Traditional Active Directory authentication and permissions on the Azure fileshares using a combination of scripts and DNS configurations.

 # How to deploy the Infrastructure on your environment?